Percolation on the stationary distributions of the voter model with stirring

-To proceed we use the following martingale result that appears as Theorem~2.4 of~\cite{RathValesin2017} which is an adaptation of Theorem~26.17 of~\cite{Kallenberg2002}. \begin{theorem} Let $S \in [0,\infty]$.
+To obtain an upper bound on the probability on the right-hand side of this inequality we use the following martingale result that appears as Theorem~2.4 of~\cite{RathValesin2017}, which is an adaptation of Theorem~26.17 of~\cite{Kallenberg2002}. \begin{theorem} Let $S \in [0,\infty]$.
 Let~$(N_t)$ be a square-integrable càdlàg martingale with \textit{predictable quadratic variation} $\langle N \rangle_S \leq \sigma^2$ almost surely for some for some~$\sigma^2 \in (0,\infty)$.
 Assume that the jumps of $N$ are almost surely bounded by $\Delta \in (0,\sigma]$.
 Then we have

-\end{theorem} We use this theorem to prove the following lemma. \begin{lemma} There exist dimension-dependent constants~$a,b > 0$ such that for any~$u \ge 0$,~$i \neq j$ and any initial locations~$W^i_0,W^j_0$, we have that
+\end{theorem} We use this theorem to prove the following lemma. \begin{lemma} There exist dimension-dependent constants~$a,b > 0$ such that for any~$u \ge 0$,~$j<i$ and any initial positions~$W^i_0,W^j_0$ we have that